Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 The Jersey Shore

-Ok, this is an obvious one, but we couldn’t do a list of day trips without including “the shore.”
+Ok, this is an obvious one, but we couldn’t do a list of day trips without including The Jersey Shore.
 New Jersey may not be the most popular state, but there’s no denying that their shore’s got charm.
-They have something for everyone in the quiet beaches of Sandy Hook, the always popular Jenkinson’s Boardwalk in Point Pleasant, The Casino Pier attractions of Seaside Heights, Wildwood, and beyond!
-Whichever beach you choose, your trip will not be complete unless you stop for boardwalk pizza (3 Brothers is the best) and an ice cream or funnel cake after.
+They have something for everyone.
+From the quiet beaches of Sandy Hook, to the always popular Jenkinson’s Boardwalk in Point Pleasant, everything’s better at the shore.

 New York City

-Lead Photo Courtsey of The Crayola Factory
+Lead Photo Courtsey of Christine Wolkin

 Editor for Bucks County Parent.
 Email tips to christine@familyfocus.org.